-New York requires that anyone operating a personal watercraft completes an approved course in boating safety or otherwise be accompanied on board, by someone 18 years of age or older who is the holder of an approved boating safety certification.
+Certain states require that anyone operating a personal watercraft completes an approved course in boating safety or otherwise be accompanied on board, by someone 18 years of age or older who is the holder of an approved boating safety certification.
 Certificates are required to be carried at all times when operating the personal watercraft.
+Check with your state for their specific laws.